ankane/pgsync/README.md

 ## Dependencies

-If installation fails, your system be missing Ruby or libpq.
+If installation fails, your system may be missing Ruby or libpq.

 On Mac, run: